jaspector

 Allow at least 24 hours advance notice and call by 12:00 pm the previous day

-Do I need a building permit in Allenhurst, GA?
+01 Do I need a building permit in Allenhurst, GA?

 Accessory, addition, commercial, commercial renovation, dock, duplex, electrical, HVAC, industrial, industrial renovation, mobile home, modular home, move, multifamily, plumbing, renovation, sign, single family house, swimming pool, and tower work.
 Zoning approval is also required before building permits.

-How much does a building permit cost in Allenhurst, GA?
+02 How much does a building permit cost in Allenhurst, GA?

+Building permit fees in Allenhurst, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $98 for stand-alone electrical, mechanical, or plumbing permits; most building permits include at least a $70 residential review or higher type-specific review fee.
 Fees are calculated as: Type-based.
 Single family house: $70 review plus $784 to $1,454 by square-foot tier; mobile home: $70 plus $440; move permit: $70 plus $784; swimming pool: $260; accessory/addition/renovation: $70 plus $130 per trip or inspection; commercial and industrial use square-foot tiers plus base review charges..
 Plan check fee: Plan Review Residential $70; Plan Review Commercial $180; Plan Review Industrial $315.

-How do I apply for a building permit in Allenhurst, GA?
+03 How do I apply for a building permit in Allenhurst, GA?

-1. Start with LCPC zoning approval.
+To apply for a building permit in Allenhurst, GA, follow these steps: 1.
+Start with LCPC zoning approval.
 The UDO requires a zoning permit before a building permit for erection, construction, moving, or alteration of a building or structure.
 2. Open Liberty County's Building Permit Packets page and select the applicable packet and online application link.
 3. Assemble the packet items required for the project including zoning approval, septic or sewer receipt, well permit or water receipt, driveway-culvert approval, approved plat, plot plan, plans, contractor state/business licenses, and signed affidavit pages as applicable.
 4. Submit online through iWorQ or turn in the completed packet to the county office.
 5. Pay the posted plan review fee.
 County packets state the permit fee is invoiced after permit approval.
 6. Wait for Director/Inspector approval, then pay the invoiced permit fee.
 7. After issuance, request inspections through the permit portal or by contacting the county.
 Allow at least 24 hours advance notice by 12:00 pm the previous day.

-How long does it take to get a building permit in Allenhurst, GA?
+04 How long does it take to get a building permit in Allenhurst, GA?

-How do I schedule a building inspection in Allenhurst, GA?
+05 How do I schedule a building inspection in Allenhurst, GA?

-Inspections can be scheduled via: , .
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Allenhurst, GA via: iWorQ permit portal, County contact and phone.
 Allow at least 24 hours advance notice and call by 12:00 pm the previous day.

-Other cities in Liberty County
+Other jurisdictions in Liberty County.

-View all Liberty County jurisdictions →
+All Liberty County jurisdictions →